Gosset graph

-The Gosset graph, named after Thorold Gosset, is a specific regular graph with 56 vertices and valency 27.
+The Gosset graph, named after Thorold Gosset, is a distance-regular graph with 56 vertices and valency 27.

 It is the 1-skeleton of the 7-dimensional 3_{21} polytope.

 Construction

 The Gosset graph can be explicitly constructed as follows: the 56 vertices are the vectors in R^{8} obtained by permuting the coordinates and possibly taking the opposite of the vector (3, 3, −1, −1, −1, −1, −1, −1).
 Two such vectors are adjacent when their inner product is 8, or equivalently when their distance is $4\sqrt 2$.

 An alternative construction is based on the 8-vertex complete graph K_{8}.
 The vertices of the Gosset graph can be identified with two copies of the set of edges of K_{8}.

 Two vertices of the Gosset graph that come from different copies are adjacent if they correspond to disjoint edges of K_{8}; two vertices that come from the same copy are adjacent if they correspond to edges that share a single vertex.